 The Sociedad Artesanías Cooperativa Pueblo Blanco, a short walk south from the Comala town center, is a factory and crafts school.
 Local artisans create colonial-style wood furniture and ironwork using traditional methods, and good buys are possible.

 Twin volcanoes just 3 miles apart are the focus of Volcán Nevado de Colima National Park, about 40 kilometers (25 miles) north of the city via Highway 16 (the road to the villages of Comala, Suchitlán and San Francisco).
 Dormant Volcán Nevado de Colima, 14,365 feet tall, has flanks cloaked with forests of conifers.

-Neighboring Volcán de Fuego, on the other hand, has acted up numerous times since a disastrous eruption in 1941.
-The most recent major outburst occurred in June 2005, spewing rocks and lava, necessitating the evacuation of nearby villages and creating spectacular night scenes for intrepid photographers.
-In early 2015, this 12,989-foot-tall volcano erupted three times, covering towns as far as 15 miles away in ash.
+Neighboring Volcán de Fuego, 12,989 feet tall, on the other hand, has acted up numerous times since a disastrous eruption in 1941.
+The most recent major outburst occurred in June 2018, spewing rocks and lava, necessitating the evacuation of nearby villages and creating spectacular night scenes for intrepid photographers.

 From May through July orchids line the paved, winding road to the tiny village of San Antonio, just outside the national park.
 The clear, dry winter months, when the volcanoes are snowcapped, is the best time for viewing them.
 Experienced mountaineers often hike or climb to the summit of Nevado de Colima.